intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

 subset of the raw data to identify important differences in the working latencies across different ISPs.

 {{MacMillian2021}} presented analysis of working latency across multiple service tiers.
-They found that unsurprisingly, "premium" tier users experienced lower working latency compared to the "value" tier.
-The data had demosntrated that working latency varies significantly within each tier; one possible explanation is the difference in the home equipment.
+They found that, unsurprisingly, "premium" tier users experienced lower working latency compared to a "value" tier.
+The data demonstrated that working latency varies significantly within each tier; one possible explanation is the difference in equipment deployed in the homes.

 These studies have stressed the importance of measurement of the working latency.
 At the time of this report, many home router manufacturers relied on hardware-accelerated routing which used FIFO queues.
 Focusing the working latency measurements on those devices, and making the consumer aware of the effect of chosing one manufacturer vs. other can help improving the home router situation.
 The ideal test would be able to identify the working latency, and to pinpoint to the source of delay (home router, ISP, server side, or some network node in between).

 Another source of high working latency is in the network routers that are exposed to cross-traffic.
 As {{Schlinker2019}} indicated, these become saturated during the peak hours of the day.
 Systematic testing of the working latency can help improve the infrastructure.